LylaCoding/FriendGPT/README.md

 # Future Of FriendGPT

-I hope that anyone who sees this has their own ideas on how to improve upon the current prompt and I am very open to using the comunities help improve the character that has been made.
+I hope that anyone who sees this has their own ideas on how to improve upon the current prompt and I am very open to the community helping improve the character that has been made.

 # Older Iterations